How to Tickle a Dog? – Itsaboutdog

 Dog Tickle Spots

-Dogs have several ticklish spots, including the belly, chest, armpits, and the base of the tail.
+Dogs have several ticklish spots, including the belly, chest, armpits, and the base of the Tail.
 Some dogs also have sensitive areas around their ears and neck that they enjoy being tickled.

-To find your dog’s tickle spots, gently run your fingers over their body and watch for signs of enjoyment, such as wagging their tail or squirming.
+To find your dog’s tickle spots, gently run your fingers over their body and watch for signs of enjoyment, such as wagging their Tail or squirming.

 Under the Belly